weechat/weechat/UPGRADING.md

 ### Nick completer

-A space is not added automatically any more when you complete a nick at the beginning of command line.\
+A space is not added automatically anymore when you complete a nick at the beginning of command line.\
 Purpose of this change is to be more flexible: you can choose whether the space is added or not (it was always added in previous releases).